PSY 301-01 Developmental Psychology

 1. In a paragraph or two, describe the background of the study.
 Your description should answer the following four questions: What are the negative effects of poverty on child development; what are the benefits of early childhood programs according to the Consortium for Longitudinal Studies; how is the Abecedarian program different from others; and what are the previously reported findings from preschool to age 15 from the Abecedarian program?

-3. Describe major results of the study concerning the variables studied.
+3. Describe major results of the study concerning the five variables studied.
 How did the treatment group and control group differ on each of the variables?
-Give numbers where meaningful (i.e., group A was 3 times as likely to graduate as group B), but DO NOT GIVE RESULTS OR STATISTICS YOU DO NOT UNDERSTAND.
-Give the big picture.

 4. What is the primary conclusion the authors draw from the study?
 What expected treatment benefits were not found?
 What effects were found on the parents of the study participants?